 Plus, since some shopping offers pay $50+, if you find a Drop partner you enjoy shopping at, this is easy, free money.

 Frequently Asked Questions

 Drop is one of the most popular rewards apps around.
 However, the app has also gone through plenty of changes (like the gift card threshold I mentioned above), so there’s also some confusion.

 So, I thought our Drop review could benefit from clarifying some of the recent app changes and what you should expect.

 Time to break down some of the most common questions and concerns!

-Is Drop Safe?
+1. Is The Drop App Safe?

 However, at the end of the day, you have to be comfortable with sharing your data and logging in with your personal banking information.

 - Uses industry leading security.
 Drop relies on transport layer security (TLS) which basically protects your information by only transmitting it to Drop’s servers and not letting it be intercepted.

 - Is completely transparent.
 If you have questions about Drop’s security, you can reach out to their support team for help.